DaveyJH/ci-portfolio-two/README.md

     > "I don't want to play with colours, how about some animals or symbols
     > instead"
-    - *Change colours on the balls to different images/icons or patterns to enable a more user friendly experience for colour blind users.*
+    - *Change colours on the balls to different images/icons or patterns to enable a more user-friendly experience for colour blind users.*
     - This may be done through JavaScript by changing the background property to a linear background effect or an image/icon.